Aleiro: Geography and Climate

+The dry season in Aliero is hot and partially cloudy, whereas the wet season is oppressive, hot, and generally cloudy.
+The average annual temperature fluctuates between 64 °F and 103 °F; it is seldom lower or higher than 60 °F or 107 °F.

 Economy

 Aliero LGA possesses a thriving agricultural sector, holding the esteemed position of being the country's largest onion producer.
 Beyond onions, this locale cultivates a variety of crops, including mangoes, rice, and guineacorn.
 Moreover, a notable occupation among the residents of Aliero is bonesetting, with a considerable percentage of the population engaged in this profession.